anmason/AzureDevOpsHelps/Pipelines/UploadSingleFileToGitHub/readme.md

 # UploadSingleFileToGitHub

-This PowerShell script will upload a single file into a repository hosted on GitHub.com, but can be easily modified to copy multiple files.
+This script will upload a single file into a repository hosted on GitHub.com, but can be easily modified to copy multiple files.
+I've provided both a PowerShell script for Windows agents and a Bash script for Linux agents.

 **Useful for:**
 Saving backups to GitHub for added protection, such as a test results file